Persian verbs: Personal endings

-Examples of various tenses are given below using the verb کردن kardan 'to do'.
+Examples of various constructions are given below using the verb کردن kardan 'to do'.
 Note that personal pronouns are frequently dropped and are provided here for clarity.

-Present tenses
+Present constructions

-General present
+Simple present

-The present tense is formed by prefixing می mi- to the present stem with personal endings (for stems ending with vowels, a y- is added before the personal ending):
+The simple present is formed by prefixing می mi- to the present stem with personal endings (for stems ending with vowels, a y- is added before the personal ending):